Notes on invariant measures for loop groups: Harmonic Analysis

 Heat kernel measures $\nu^{(s)}_t$ are not local in any sense that I can imagine.
 It might be possible to formulate heat kernel measures for an interval with appropriate boundary conditions, but it is not at all clear how to split up $\nu^{(s)}_t$ as in the case of Wiener measures.

 If $s=1$, then $[\nu_t^{(1)}]=[\nu_{\beta}]$, $t=1/\beta$.
 Hence from a representation theoretic point of view (as above), it does not matter whether we think about $\nu_t^{(1)}$ or $\nu_{\beta}$.
 But from a heuristic point of view it does not seem possible to express $\nu^{(s)}_t$ in terms of a local functional against the ultralocal background (\ref{localmeas}).
-The upshot is that heat kernel measures are nonlocal.
+The upshot seems to be that heat kernel measures are nonlocal.

-What can we say about $\mu_0$?
-Loops supported in $I$ and loops supported in $I^c$ commute.
-It is not clear that the associated Von Neumann algebras are commutants.
-The situation here could be similar to what Jones and Wassermann discovered for loop groups acting on highest weight representations; see \cite{Wassermann}.
-There does not seem to be a useful heuristic way to think about the relationship between $\mu_0$ and the ultralocal background (\ref{localmeas}), and it is not clear how to formulate a local version of $\mu_0$.